Nelvana: 1990s

-In November 1996, Virgin Interactive released Toonstruck, a PC-based adventure game featuring animation and artwork produced by Nelvana and Rainbow Animation.
+In November 1996, Virgin Interactive released Toonstruck, a PC-based adventure game featuring animation and artwork co-produced by Nelvana and Rainbow Animation.
 The game was set in an animated world using traditional 2D animation, but also featured the digitized likeness of actor Christopher Lloyd as a live-action character trapped in the animated world interacting with the cartoon characters around him.
 A sequel to the game was planned, but was cancelled due to poor sales.

 In 1997, a small computer animation company called Windlight Studios was absorbed into Nelvana's assets.
 Its co-founder, Scott Dyer, became Nelvana's senior vice-president in charge of production in late 2001.

-In late 1997, Nelvana and UK's Channel 4 began work on Bob and Margaret, the company's first animated franchise for adults since Rock & Rule.
-It was based on the National Film Board of Canada's Bob's Birthday, an Academy Award winner for Best Short, which Channel 4 also produced.
+In late 1997, Nelvana and the United Kingdom's Channel 4 began work on Bob and Margaret, the company's first animated franchise for adults since Rock & Rule.
+It was based on the National Film Board of Canada's Bob's Birthday, an Academy Award winner for Best Short, which Channel 4 also co-produced.

 In December 1997, Nelvana began distributing a syndicated programming block, the Nelvana Kidz Klub, through MediaVentures International, a Chicago-based distributor.
-The block was offered internationally on a barter program distribution model with 1–2 hours of daily sections or 3–4 hours of the weekend block.
+The block was offered internationally on a barter program distribution model with one–two hours of daily sections or three–four hours of the weekend block.

 In 1998, Nelvana entered into an agreement with U.S. network CBS to program a new Saturday morning animation block for the 1998-99 television season, which would be branded as CBS Kidshow.
 The block would feature six new series based on children's book properties, and all were to comply with the U.S. government's educational programming guidelines.
 In April 1998, Nelvana entered into an agreement with ITV franchise Scottish Television to co-produce these new series, and hold distribution rights to them in the United Kingdom.
 In August 1998, Nelvana acquired Kids Can Press, publishers of the Franklin and Elliot Moose children's books upon which the Franklin and Elliot Moose were based.
 This turned them into an "integrated company" in which Kids Can's subsequent publications would begin with Nelvana's franchising of those works.

-The company's first two computer-animated shows, Donkey Kong Country and Rolie Polie Olie (with Paris-based Sparx* and distributed by Disney Channel) premiered on U.S. television in 1998.
+The company's first two computer-animated shows, Donkey Kong Country (with Medialab) and Rolie Polie Olie (with Métal Hurlant Productions and Paris-based Sparx*), premiered on U.S. television in 1998.